diegobernardes/flare/readme.md

 go run flare.go start
 ```

+Currently the `memory` provider is broken, use `mongodb` and `aws` instead.
+Soon this will be solved.

 ## How it works
 Flare has 3 basic entities: `Resource`, `Subscription` and `Document`.
 The origin of content is responsible for `Resource` and `Document` entities and the clients are responsible for `Subscription`.